calliope-project/sector-coupled-euro-calliope/README.md

 This snakemake workflow builds upon Euro-Calliope v1.0 with the following:

 1. Representation of transport, heat, and industry sectors.
 These sectors lead to the addition of unique carriers and technologies, and associated myriad of input datasets.
-2. Bespoke clustering of NUTS3 regions to create an intermediate resolution model of Europe, consisting of 98 regions.
+2. Bespoke clustering of NUTS3 regions to create an intermediate resolution model of Europe, consisting of 98 regions (`ehighways`, based on the output of the European project "e-Highways2050").
 3. Inclusion of Iceland in the energy system model.
 4. Use of grid transfer capacities (GTCs) from the E-Highways 2050 Euroepan project to place limits on line capacity between regions.
 5. Inclusion of proposed/planned new AC and DC lines connecting regions, according to ENTSOE.